skyzhma/CSCI596_Parallel_KMeans/README.md

 4. Repeat step 2 and 3 until the algorithm converages

 ## Parallelization
-In step 2, we need to devide the cloest centroid for each data points.
-Since the centroid are determined, we can create multiple threads and each thread will compute the distance for some data points at the same time.
+In step 2, we can create multiple workers (processes or threads) and each worker will assign some data points to their cloest cluster.

+We plan to implement the following methods:
+* a sequential implementation without any parallelization
-* Small Scale : We decide to use OpenMP to implement the parallelization.
+* use OpenMP to implement the parallelization
-* Large Scale : We decide to use MPI + OpenMP to parallelize the algorithm.
-The master will store the centroids and pass it to multiple workers.
-Each worker will handle a part of the dataset, compute the distance for each data point.
-Master and works will share the information of the centroids.

-We will randomly generate the datasets for training
+* use MPI to implement the parallelization
+* hybrid MPI+OpenMP parallelization implementation

 # Implementation

 ## Repository Structure
-- `data.cpp` : generate datasets randomly
 - `util.cpp` : utility functions
+- `data.cpp` : randomly generate datasets and use that to train the algorithm
 - `kmeans.cpp` : implementation of sequential and OpenMP KMeans algorithm
 - `mpi_kmeans.cpp` : implementation of MPI and hybrid MPI+OpenMP Kmeans algorithm
-- `kemans.sl` : slurm script
+- `kemans.sl` : slurm script submitted to CARC

 ## Dataset Generation
 ```